MrKoubyak/Symphony/README.md

 # Symphony
-Theme for YAKA GitHub Sites based on Bootstrap 5
+Theme for YAKA GitHub Sites based on Jekyll & Bootstrap 5

 ## Installation
 Add this line to your site's `_config.yml`: